quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 ++++++++++++++

 The last thing to do with these trees is to transform them.
-This will be done as before in the `runOnBasicBlock`.
+This will be done as before in the ``runOnBasicBlock`` function.
 This function will now apply a recursive transformation on all the roots of each tree.
-(We won't paste the code here so you should open the `$PASSDIR/llvm-passes/X-OR/X-OR.cpp`.)
+(We won't paste the code here so you should open the ``$PASSDIR/llvm-passes/X-OR/X-OR.cpp``.)

-The recursive transformation function `recursiveTransform` will, given a node `N`:
+The recursive transformation function ``recursiveTransform`` will, given a node `N`:

     1. Check each of `N`'s operands:
-        1. If it has not been transformed, i.e it is not in `TransfoRegister`
+        1. If it has not been transformed, i.e it is not in ``TransfoRegister``:
-            1. If it is not a XOR *OR* if it's a XOR not in the current `BasicBlock`, transform it and register the association :math:`(\text{original value, new base}) \mapsto \text{transformed value}` in `TransfoRegister`.
+            1. If it is not a XOR **or** if it's a XOR not in the current ``BasicBlock``, transform it and register the association (original value, new base) :math:`\mapsto` transformed value in ``TransfoRegister``.
-            2. Else call recursively `recursiveTransform` on the operand.
+            2. Else call recursively ``recursiveTransform`` on the operand.
         2. Else recover the transformed value.
-    2. Once the operands have been transformed, apply an ADD on the transformed operands and register the the result of the add in `TransfoRegister` as :math:`(\text{original XOR, new base}) \mapsto \text{new add}`.
+    2. Once the operands have been transformed, apply an ADD on the transformed operands and register the result of the add in ``TransfoRegister`` as (original XOR, new base) :math:`\mapsto` new add.
-       We register the new value so that when the recursive function hits a XOR operand we use the result of the ADD as the new operand.
+       We register the new value so that when the recursive function hits a XOR operand, we use the result of the ADD as the new operand.
-    3. Prepare the transformed back value of the ADD in case the result of the XOR was used outside of the tree (i.e by something else than a XOR, or by a XOR outside the current `BasicBlock`).
+    3. Prepare the transformed back value of the ADD in case the result of the XOR is used outside of the tree (i.e by something else than a XOR, or by a XOR outside the current ``BasicBlock``).
        And replace those uses with the new transformed back value.

 ..
 FIXME: Add code?